By Josiah Cole

 This is all changing, and Google is helping usher in a new era of encryption for everyone.
 In August of 2014, Google announced that encryption will now be used as a “ranking signal” for all websites.
 What this means is that all other ranking signals being equal, a website with a secure connection (https://) for the entire site, will rank higher than a website that is not (http://).

-Similar to the recent mobile friendliness update, the secure ranking signal is just one of hundreds of factors that determine the rank of a website.
+Similar to the recent mobile-friendliness update, the secure ranking signal is just one of the hundreds of factors that determine the rank of a website.
 So don’t panic!
 Consider upgrading to a secure website to give your website an edge on your competitors, and reassure your customers that data privacy is important to you.

 Once installed, the SSL certificate only needs to be renewed every year, or longer depending on the term you purchase.